Est.2010

 • Decide on key lifestyle factors that matter to you, like remote work, hours, or travel, and treat them as filters for future job choices.

-• Think about your long-term goals: what kind of career could support your plans for your family, retirement, eldercare, childcare, or personal ambitions?
+• Think about your long-term goals: what kind of career could support your plans for your family, retirement, aged care, childcare, or personal ambitions?

 • Have a conversation with someone close to you (a partner, a friend, someone in your immediate family, or a mentor), and get their take on what they think you really need from your next role.
 You might be surprised with a new perspective they bring to the table.